Hiking Fox Glacier, New Zealand

 The skies on the west coast of New Zealand were gloomy.
 It’d been raining on and off throughout the day.
 I finally made it to Fox Glacier after being cooped up on a bus all day.
 Never minding the threat of rain, I dropped off my gear at the Ivory Tower Lodge and laced up my boots.
-With plenty of daylight left to kill and a chance of my glacier trek getting canceled, I decided to go see Fox Glacier as up close and personal as I could get.
+With a chance of my glacier trek getting canceled, I decided to go see Fox Glacier as up close and personal as I could get.

 Please keep in mind that areas near glaciers can be very hazardous due to quickly changing conditions.
 Rockfall, icefall, flooding, and river surging are just a few things to be wary of when hiking in the area.
 The trail can close at any time.

-The next day it poured and canceled my glacier trek so I hiked around Lake Matheson instead.
+The next day it poured and canceled my glacier trek.